noahehall/multicloud/opensource/apache/tinkerpop.quickref.md

 range() // between X and Y, start inclusiv, 0 indexed, e.g. range(0, 20) first 20, range(10, -1) until end
-skip() // the first X and return remaining, shorthand for range(X, -1) timeLimit() // limit query to X milliseconds, e.g. timeLinit(10) dedup() // remove duplicates, aka unique?; can provide references to limit specific steps
+skip() // the first X and return remaining, shorthand for range(X, -1) timeLimit() // limit query to X milliseconds, e.g. timeLinit(10) dedup() // remove duplicates; can provide references to limit specific steps

 ////////////////// modulators: alter the behavior of the steps that they are associated with.